 All of the above also applies to approved EU Blue Card holders.
 Even with the Blue Card, you still need to have a work contract or employment offer before an employer can request your work and residence permit.

-If you’d rather start your own company, you can issue yourself a work contract as the director of the company and therefore qualify for a work permit.
+If you’d rather start your own company, you can issue yourself a work contract as the company owner and therefore qualify for a work permit.

-This option is not recommended if you don’t intend to use the company for business.
-This option should only be used by those who legit want to open and run a company in Croatia.
-You’ll see why I say this once you see the requirements below.
+This option involves entangling yourself in an endless tax bureaucracy capable of strangling the life right out of you, so it is not recommended if you don’t intend to use the company for business.
+This option should only be used by those who really want to open and run a company in Croatia.

-If you plan to go this route, make sure you educate yourself thoroughly so you know what you are getting yourself into.
-We have written many posts about opening and running businesses in Croatia, which you can view here.
+If you plan to go this route, make sure you educate yourself thoroughly, so you know what you are getting yourself into.
+We have written a heap of posts about opening and running businesses in Croatia, which you can view here.

-You can also read more about the option of getting a work permit by opening your own company here.
+Read more about the option of getting a work permit by opening your own company in this guide.

 If you only want to live in Croatia for one year, then this option could be the right fit.
 It’s a great option for retired people and frequent travelers whom have the flexibility to move to a new country for a limited amount of time.